Skip to content

 SpeciesI. bullockii

 The western tanager is a type of bird that is found in America.
-It is not very big in size, but also not too small.
+It is not very big, but also not too small.
 In the past, it was thought to belong to the tanager family.

 However, now it is classified with other birds in the cardinal family.
-When we talk about its appearance, the western tanager has certain features that are similar to other birds in the cardinal family.
+When we talk about its appearance, the western tanager has certain features similar to other birds in the cardinal family.

-This includes its feathers or plumage, which have a resemblance to the feathers of other cardinal family members.
+This includes its feathers or plumage, which resemble the feathers of other cardinal family members.

-Additionally, the way it makes sounds or vocalizes is also similar to other birds in the cardinal family.
+Additionally, the way Ther vocalizes is also similar to other birds in the cardinal family.
 So, to summarize, the western tanager is an American songbird that used to be considered part of the tanager family but is now classified in the cardinal family.

-Its physical appearance and the way it communicates through vocalizations are similar to other birds in the cardinal family.
+Its physical appearance and how it communicates through vocalizations are similar to other birds in the cardinal family.

 KingdomAnimalia